Health in North Korea

 North Korea claims to provide universal health care with a national medical service and health insurance system.
-It claims that health services are offered for free.
-However, this claim has been contested by North Korean defectors, who claim that patients must in fact pay for health services, that the upper classes have access to a higher standard of healthcare than ordinary ones do, and that "how much money a patient has determines whether they live or die".
+It also claims that health services are offered for free.
+However, this claim has been contested by North Korean defectors, who assert that patients must in fact pay for health services, that the upper classes have access to a higher standard of healthcare, and that "how much money a patient has determined whether they live or die".

+Overview

-In 2001, North Korea spent 3% of its gross domestic product (GDP) on health care.
-Beginning in the 1950s, North Korea put great emphasis on healthcare, and between 1955–1986, the number of hospitals grew from 285 to 2,401, and the number of clinics – from 1,020 to 5,644.
-Special health care is available mainly in cities, where pharmacies are also common.
-Essential medicines are also well available.
-There are hospitals attached to factories and mines.
+In 1946, free, but not universal, healthcare was mandated by North Korea's Social Insurance Law.
+Beginning in the 1950s, North Korea put great emphasis on healthcare.
+In 1952 basic universal healthcare was started, and between 1955 and 1986, the number of hospitals grew from 285 to 2,401, and the number of clinics from 1,020 to 5,644.